 James Shriver (chair), James Dunne, Ashley Garr, Catherine Haustein, Jay Wackerly

-Housed in the chemistry department, a major in biochemistry is offered for students interested in careers straddling the more traditional fields of chemistry and biology.
+Housed in the Natural Sciences department, a major in biochemistry is offered for students interested in careers straddling the more traditional fields of chemistry and biology.
 Students choosing this major will obtain excellent preparation for a variety of careers including biochemistry, biotechnology, pharmacology, and agricultural chemistry.
 A degree in biochemistry is also an excellent precursor to pre-professional programs including medicine, dentistry and optometry.
 A student cannot major in both chemistry and biochemistry.

 The faculty strives to remain abreast of modern chemical techniques while being aware of the benefits and responsibilities of living in a technological society.
 Our department follows guidelines of the American Chemical Society (ACS), so biochemistry majors receive instruction comparable to that at larger institutions while benefiting from individualized attention that is the hallmark of Central College.